IAG introduces the eight members of the judging panel who have determined this year’s Asian Gaming Power 50 list.

 DAVID GREEN is founder and Chairman of Newpage Consulting, a company he established in Macau early in 2010.
 Previously he was Director of the Gaming Practice of PricewaterhouseCoopers (Macau) Limitada.
 An Australian citizen, he is also a Permanent Resident of Macau.
 He retired as a Partner of PwC in 2004 but rejoined in 2005 to assist in the further development of the firm’s presence in the Asian gaming industry.

 He lived in Macau for more than 14 years and worked with the SAR Government in relation to the liberalization and regulation of the casino industry.

 David is both a qualified lawyer and accountant, with considerable experience in gaming, including seven years (1995 to 2002) as a member and Chairman of the Independent Gambling Authority of South Australia, which regulates the Adelaide casino, bookmaking, community-based machine games, sports betting and racing industries.
-He is a former Commissioner for Consumer Affairs in South Australia, in which capacity he represented the state in negotiations for Australia’s new Competition Law.
+He is a former Commissioner for Consumer Affairs in South Australia, in which capacity he represented the state in negotiations for Australia’s new Consumer law.

-David holds a Masters degree in Law from the University of Melbourne, an MBA with Honours from IMD, Lausanne, and a Commerce degree, also from the University of Melbourne.
+David holds a Masters degree in Law from the University of Melbourne, an MBA with Honors from IMD, Lausanne, and a Commerce degree, also from the University of Melbourne.
 He was admitted to legal practice in Australia in 1977.

-Professor in Integrated Resort and Tourism Management, University of Macau.
+Integrated Resort and Tourism Management,

 Desmond has written and presented extensively on IR-related issues and his articles are featured in premier trade publications.
 He is author of two books, Chopsticks and Gambling and Casino Management in Integrated Resorts.